 When your vehicle is delivered, inspect it thoroughly again for damages or signs of it being used.
 If you have any doubts, ask to speak to a manager.

-What to do if you’re the victim of an auto transport scam
+What do I do if I'm the victim of an auto transport scam?

 If you fall victim to an auto transport scam or find yourself dealing with a questionable auto transport company, you must report it to the Federal Trade Commission.
 The FTC cannot resolve individual consumer complaints but it does have a section on the website where there are tips to help you get your money back.
 The FTC has the power to sue companies that make deceptive claims about a service.
 The lawsuit may result in a refund for the people affected.

-Something else you can do is share the scam on social media and write reviews about the service you received.
+If all else fails, share the auto transport scam on social media and write reviews about the service you received.

 If you’re looking for car shipping services, only use legitimate and reputable companies that have been operating for a number of years.
 The company should have all the necessary licenses, registration, and insurance, and be able to offer a market standard quote.

 We’ve been operating for more than 6 years and have delivered more than 15k+ vehicles.
 Our network is made up of more than 25k vetted carriers and we’re very proud to say we have provided more than 12k happy customers with an auto transport service.
 Our overall customer rating is 4.7/5.0.